JackDerksen/Spotify-Cleanup/README.md

 # Spotify Library Cleanup Tool
-A useful little Python script which uses Spotify's web API to mass delete **all** saved albums from your library.
+A useful little Python script which uses Spotify's web API to clean your library.

 **CAUTION: THE EFFECTS OF USING THIS PROGRAM ARE IRREVERSIBLE.
 I'M NOT RESPONSIBLE IF YOU DELETE YOUR WHOLE LIBRARY BY ACCIDENT.
 USE AT YOUR OWN RISK.** Please read and understand all the instructions in the README prior to use.